RivenHexagon/NNF/README.md

 **Go Get it!**

-Install *ReText* to propperly display and edit the *markdown files* offline:
+Install *ReText* to propperly display and edit the *markdown files* offline if desired:

 `sudo apt install retext`